RoamGuru Roam Guru

 Hours: Monday-Saturday 4:00 PM – 1:00 AM, Sunday 4:00 PM – 12:00 AM

-Tiny (just 20 seats) and atmospheric, this hidden gem is easy to miss.
-The walls are covered in medical memorabilia (hence the name), and the jenever selection is exceptional.
+Tiny—just 20 seats—and easy to miss.
+The walls are covered in medical memorabilia (the owner is a doctor, hence the name), and the jenever selection is exceptional.
+This is the brown café locals bring friends to when they want to show off "real Amsterdam."

-A new generation of Dutch chefs is reimagining traditional ingredients and techniques, creating a distinctly modern Dutch cuisine that rivals anything in Europe.
+A new generation of Dutch chefs is reimagining traditional ingredients and techniques, creating a distinctly modern Dutch cuisine that can compete with anything in Europe.

 Fine Dining